romon267/romon267/README.md

 - 👋 Hi, I’m @romon267
-- 👀 I’m interested in web development
+- 👀 I’m interested in blockchain development
-- 🌱 I’m currently learning Typescript, Nestjs and Nextjs with react!
-- 💞️ I’m looking to collaborate on interesting web projects!
 - 📫 How to reach me: romon267@gmail.com

 <!---